Level/abstract-level/README.md

 Delete all entries or a range.
 Not guaranteed to be atomic.
 Accepts the following options (with the same rules as on iterators):

 - `gt` (greater than), `gte` (greater than or equal) define the lower bound of the range to be deleted.
 Only entries where the key is greater than (or equal to) this option will be included in the range.
-When `reverse=true` the order will be reversed, but the entries deleted will be the same.
+When `reverse` is true the order will be reversed, but the entries deleted will be the same.
 - `lt` (less than), `lte` (less than or equal) define the higher bound of the range to be deleted.
 Only entries where the key is less than (or equal to) this option will be included in the range.
-When `reverse=true` the order will be reversed, but the entries deleted will be the same.
+When `reverse` is true the order will be reversed, but the entries deleted will be the same.
 - `reverse` (boolean, default: `false`): delete entries in reverse order.
 Only effective in combination with `limit`, to remove the last N records.
 - `limit` (number, default: `-1`): limit the number of entries to be deleted.
-This number represents a _maximum_ number of entries and may not be reached if you get to the end of the range first.
+This number represents a _maximum_ number of entries and will not be reached if the end of the range is reached first.
 A value of `-1` means there is no limit.
-When `reverse=true` the entries with the highest keys will be deleted instead of the lowest keys.
+When `reverse` is true the entries with the highest keys will be deleted instead of the lowest keys.
 - `keyEncoding`: custom key encoding for this operation, used to encode range options.

 If no options are provided, all entries will be deleted.
 The `callback` function will be called with no arguments if the operation was successful or with an error if it failed.
 If no callback is provided, a promise is returned.